ibm-cloud-docs/cloud-object-storage/encryption/hpcs.md

 Once you have an instance of {{site.data.keyword.hscrypto}} in a region that you want to create a new bucket in, you need to create a root key and note the CRN ([Cloud Resource Name](/docs/account?topic=account-crn)) of that key.
 The CRN is sent in a header during bucket creation.

-Note that the location in which the bucket is created must be the same location where the instance of {{site.data.keyword.hscrypto}} is operating.
-{:important}

 ## Create or add a key in {{site.data.keyword.hscrypto}}
 {: #hpcs-keys}